Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Classification of the Dataset Using LLMs

-We classified all data entities in the dataset using these prompts, following a process inspired by the QuaLLM framework~\cite{rao2024quallm}.
-According to this process we submitted the prompt, consisting in each case of the relevant class explanation and the in-context examples, with every 100 input texts at a time\footnote{Note that during the evaluation phase we also compared the accuracy values obtained by submitting different numbers of entities as input (i.e., 10 instead of 100) and achieved identical results.}.
+\newt{Following validation, we classified} all data entities in the dataset using these prompts, following a process inspired by the QuaLLM framework~\cite{rao2024quallm}.
+According to this process we submitted the prompt, consisting in each case of the relevant class explanation and the in-context examples, with every 100 input texts at a time\footnote{Note that during the \newt{validation} phase we also compared the accuracy values obtained by \newt{varying the batch size (i.e., 10 instead of 100 texts at a time)} and achieved identical results.}.
 Similarly, we requested that the LLM return the final output as a dictionary, including both the reasoning and classifications for all these 100 texts.

 As we expected, most of the keyword-matched texts in the dataset were indeed related to AI.
 Amongst 6,393 posts, 5,144 were classified as implying the content was AI-generated in the title or body text.
 Otherwise, 792~posts were classified as mentioning AI-generated images, but without implying that the image in the post is AI-generated.
 Amongst the 2,899 comments made by the author of the post that exist in our keyword-match dataset, 1,243 comments were classified as implying AI, and 1,050 as only mentioning AI.
 Finally, for the collected comments by other users, amongst 19,113 keyword-matched comments, 7,322 were classified as implying AI was used in image creation, while 10,635 as only mentioning AI.